What Is 20 Pay Life Insurance? Definition, Pros & Cons

 If you're looking for permanent life insurance but don't want to pay premiums for life, 20 pay life insurance might be worth considering.
 This permanent life insurance policy lets you pay premiums for exactly 20 years and receive coverage for your entire life.
 After 20 years of payments, your policy becomes fully paid-up, and you owe nothing more while keeping your death benefit and continuing cash value growth.

 This policy includes the same core features as traditional whole life.
-You get a guaranteed death benefit that pays your beneficiaries when you die.
-You build cash value you can borrow against or withdraw.
-The difference is that your payment timeline ends after 20 years instead of continuing for life.
+Your beneficiaries receive a guaranteed death benefit when you die, and you build cash value you can borrow against or withdraw.
+Unlike standard whole life, your payments stop after 20 years rather than continuing for life.

 20 Pay Life Insurance vs. Traditional Whole Life Insurance